 Your dentist will check the depth of the sulcus, the shallow crevice between your teeth and gums.
 A healthy sulcus should be 3 mm or less in depth.

-Your dentist will check each tooth on the front and back because some areas are more difficult to clean than others.
+Your dentist in Bellevue, WA will check each tooth on the front and back because some areas are more difficult to clean than others.
 For example, your back teeth are more difficult to keep clean than the front teeth.

 How do you cure periodontal disease?

 Treatment of periodontal disease… This text opens a new tab to an artcile on gum disease… depends upon the stage of the disease and its progression.